Rui-qi-Li/Realtime_Messenger/README.md

 in the same time, simply queries for accessing some data that not saved in the current table ( like user name)

 ## Configuration
-open a port 28015 on rethinkdb server via rethinkdb-websocket-server module
+open a port 28015 on rethinkdb server
 ```
 app.wsListen = require('rethinkdb-websocket-server');
 app.wsListen.listen({